DEIB-GECO/PyGMQL/doc/source/index.rst

 ==================================
 PyGMQL is a python module that enables the user to perform operation on genomic data in a scalable way.

+This library is part of the bigger project `GMQL <http://www.bioinformatics.deib.polimi.it/genomic_computing/>`_ which aims at designing and developing a genomic data management and analysis software on top of big data engines for helping biologists, researchers and data scientists.

+GMQL is a declarative language with a SQL-like syntax.
+PyGMQL translates this paradigm to the interactive and script-oriented world of python, enabling the integration of genomic data with classical Python packages for machine learning and data science.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: